 A lot of online course creators like to add bonuses to their online course.
 Things like workbooks, checklists, online communities, and whatever else they can dream up.
 These bonuses help increase the value of your online course and sweeten the deal for people who might still be debating whether or not they want to take the plunge and purchase.

 But as a word of warning: You do not want to create bonuses just for the sake of having them.
 They should add to the overall message of your course and bring extra clarity to your lesson.

-That’s where your friend’s feedback can come in handy.
-Maybe they were really having trouble grasping your “Adding Fringe” lesson in your course.
+That’s where your friend’s feedback can come in handy when you’re in the process of create a plan for your course content.
+Maybe they were really having trouble grasping the “Adding Fringe” lesson in your course.
 If you’re handy with Adobe Illustrator (or want to outsource to someone who is) you can create an entire diagram that visually takes your students through the various fringe–creating methods.

 And for bonuses like partner discounts, there will be a lot of coordinating with businesses and you have to count on them to uphold their end of the deal.
-For example, if they agree to give you a 30% coupon code for your students, you advertise that, and the brand pulls out last minute that is going to reflect poorly upon you.
+For example, if they agree to give you a 30% coupon code for your students, you advertise that, and the brand pulls out last minute, that will reflect poorly upon you.